ninjasky3/PortfolioCode/README.md

 # PortfolioCode
-In these folders are the code from the games on my portfolio
+In each of these folders are the code and a readme related to the project